percona/postgresql-docs/docs/tarball.md

     $ sudo tar -xfv percona-postgresql-{{dockertag}}-ssl3-linux-x86_64.tar.gz -C /opt/pgdistro/
     ```

-5. If you extracted the tarball somewhere else in your system, copy `percona-python3`, `percona-tcl` and `percona-perl` to the `/opt` directory.
+5. If you extracted the tarball in a directory other than `/opt`, copy `percona-python3`, `percona-tcl` and `percona-perl` to the `/opt` directory.
 This is required for the correct run of libraries that require those modules.

     ```{.bash data-prompt="$"}
     $ sudo cp <path_to>/percona-perl <path_to>/percona-python3 <path_to>/percona-tcl /opt/